oneamitj/ots/README.md

         ots --wait --verbose stamp -c http://localhost:14788 -m 1 FILE

-- Generate Blocks for timestamp in third bash
+- Generate Blocks for timestamp in third bash using miner account

-        bitcoin-cli generate 101
+        bitcoin-cli -datadir=/root/miner generate 3

 - Upgrade if --wait is not used (sync bitcoin chain)